zigius/docs/content/quickstart/aws/next-steps.md

     identifier: aws-next-steps
 ---

-We've seen how to quickly get started using Pulumi with AWS.
+We've seen how to quickly get started using AWS with Pulumi.

 From here, you can dive deeper with additional AWS tutorials: